tjntomas/HADashboard-widgets/custom_widgets/basegraph/README.md

-# An Influxdb Graph widget for HADashboard
+# An Influxdb graph widget for HADashboard

 This is a graph widget for HADashboard that uses influxdb as data source and plot.ly as the graph engine.